Jesperpaulsen/use-oo-state/README.md

 This package is useful in higher order components or contexts, where the state tends to get messy.
 This package will make it easy to create fully typed classes to manipulate the state object.

+## Disclaimer
+This package is an early version, and might have performance impact.

 ## How to use
 This package consists of three main concepts:

 * StateManager
 * SubStateHandler
 * useOOState

+The package holds its own internal state, which ensures that the state version always is the latest when accessed.
+You therefore don't have to pass arguments into methods when using attributes of the state, instead you can access them directly when you need it.

 ### StateManager
 StateManager is a generic class that will be extended per state you want to use OO State for.
 It takes two generic arguments: **state** and **props**.